null

 Scholarly nonfiction in particular should be suitable primarily for a New Zealand audience.
 A connection with Te Herenga Waka—Victoria University of Wellington is an advantage but not a necessity.

-For submission of scholarly nonfiction, we require a proposal and some sample text (ideally the first 10,000 to 20,000 words of your manuscript).
+For submissions of scholarly nonfiction, we require a proposal and some sample text (ideally the first 10,000 to 20,000 words of your manuscript).

-For submissions of fiction, poetry, memoir and personal essay collections, we require a finished manuscript.
+For submissions of fiction, poetry, memoir and essay collections, we require a finished manuscript.

 We do not publish young adult or children’s fiction.
 We rarely take on straight genre fiction such as fantasy, crime, romance and horror.
+We do not publish self-help or business manuals.
 We also do not publish very short works of nonfiction or fiction (usually, anything shorter than approximately 20,000 words).

 How to submit your work